Ray-Ban Meta Glasses are my favorite AI gadget, and they keep getting better

-Meta announced its Ray-Ban AI Glasses in October 2023, and while the company hasn’t launched a successor yet, it has steadily expanded the feature set and have turned them into my favorite AI gadget.
+Meta announced its Ray-Ban AI Glasses in October 2023, and while the company hasn’t launched a successor yet, it has steadily expanded the feature set, turning them into my favorite AI gadget.
 These are all quality-of-life upgrades that would ideally be released with the next-gen product.
 But Meta has announced the expansion of Ray-Ban Meta Glasses to more regions and new Meta AI features rolling out starting this week.

 I bought a pair of Headliner Meta Ray-Bans in January 2024, and they’ve been my travel companion ever since.
-It’s not because I can record videos while on the go, but because this is the first AI device that doesn’t scream AI.
+It’s not because I can record videos while on the go, but because they are the first AI device that doesn’t scream AI.
 The ambient presence of tech is what makes them special, and they’re only improving, even after 18 months since launch.

 Why they’re my favorite AI product